The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Theoretical background

 \begin{itemize}

-\item We consider as input dataset one of the volume-limited, luminosity complete subsample listed in Table~\ref{tab:cats}.
-The position of each object in the catalog is specified in redshift space, i.e. by its angular position and measured spectroscopic redshift.
+\item We consider as the input dataset one of the volume-limited, luminosity complete subsamples listed in Table~\ref{tab:cats}.
+The position of each object in the catalogue is specified in redshift space, i.e. by its angular position and measured spectroscopic redshift.

 \item Spherical cells are thrown at random positions within the surveyed region.
 We consider cells with radii $ R=4, \, 6, $ and 8 \hmpc.
-The smallest radius is set to guarantee at least 0.3 counts, on average.
+The smallest radius is set to guarantee $\langle N_g \rangle \geq 0.3$.
 The largest radius is set to have enough cell statistics to sample $P(N_g)$ at large $N_g$.
 We only consider cells that overlap by more than 60 \% with the observed areas.
-This constraint is set to guarantee that the conditional probability function in Eq.~\ref{eq:kernel} is well approximated by a Poisson distribution \citep{bel14}.
-From counts in cells we compute the probability function $P(N_g)$.
+This constraint reduces deviations from Poisson statistics \citep{bel14}. { Counts in the partially overlapping cells are weighted by the fraction $f$ of the surveyed volume in the cell: $N_g/f$.} The probability function $P(N_g)$ is then computed from the counts frequency distribution.

-\item Under the assumption of local Poisson sampling we use the measured $P(N_g)$ and its moments to model the galaxy PDF with the $\Gamma_E$-method that we compute using all factorial moments up to the sixth order.
+\item We use the measured $P(N_g)$ and its moments to model the galaxy PDF with the $\Gamma_E$ method that we compute using all factorial moments up to the sixth order.

 \end{itemize}